lazypomelo/plotlyjs/README.md

   font = list("<link href='https://fonts.googleapis.com/css?family=Roboto&display=swap' rel='stylesheet'>",
               "font-family: 'Roboto', sans-serif;")
 ```
+- *reopen* - The generated report opens up in the web browser automatically.
+In case the report is then closed by the user we can force to reopen it again by this parameter.
+- *debug* - CSS styling can be a struggle, debug mode draws red frames around the generated objects to allow for easier positioning.

 ## Other graph types
-Here we describe the syntax for graph types other than time series. *addGraph()* function can still be used together with *type* option.
+Here we describe the syntax for graph types other than time series. *addGraph()* function can still be used together with proper *type* specification.

 ### Line graph
 The syntax for line graphs is identical as for the time series graphs.